hadynz/obsidian-kindle-plugin/README.md

 You can mitigate this risk by logging out after every sync (from settings) or using the offline method of syncing by uploading your `My Clippings.txt` file instead.

+### Export limits

+For several reasons (see [here][5] and [here][6]) the Kindle platform can sometimes limit the amount of highlighted text that can be exported from a particular book.
+This limit varies from book to book, purchased from Amazon or have DRM protection.
+There is currently no known alternative to work around this.

 ## Say Thanks